Best Hawaii Medigap Medicare Supplement Plans

 Not everyone in Hawaii can afford or needs the comprehensive coverage provided by Plans F, G, and N. When the amount of your monthly premium is a concern, ask your insurance agent to give you advice about Plan K and High Deductible Plan G (HDG).
 These are the two lowest-cost plans available.

-You can apply for Medigap coverage in Hawaii during your Medigap Open Enrollment Period (OEP).
-Your OEP is a six-month time period that begins when you enroll in Medicare Part B at age 65.
+You can apply for a Medicare Supplement plan in Hawaii during your Medigap Open Enrollment Period (OEP).
+Your OEP is a six-month period of time that starts when you initially sign up for Medicare Part B at age 65.

 It is more difficult to get Medicare supplemental insurance after your Medigap open enrollment period is finished.
 It's one of the disadvantages of Medigap plans.